Employers Obligations in Cyprus

 - The setting up of the necessary organization.

-- Adjustment of the protective and preventive measures according to the changes in the work environment.
+- Also, adjustment of the protective and preventive measures according to the changes in the work environment.

 - The consultation with employee